ldn-softdev/jtc/User Guide.md

 7
 bash $
 ```
-\- reminder: the second number in option is an index and thus is zero based).
+\- reminder: the second number in the option is an index and thus is zero based.
 Lets add to the output the very first walk and the last one:
 ```
 bash $ <<<'[1,2,3,4,5,6,7,8,9]' jtc -w[:] -x4/2 -x/0 -x/-1